-The Board of Examiners can excuse students from the participation in examination/assessment moments and other mandatory meetings in individual cases due to personal circumstances and can offer repair opportunities for those.
-The student must in such cases proof force majeure for all mandatory meeting that the student missed, see also Article 28 of the Rules and Regulations.
+The Board of Examiners can excuse students from the participation in project meetings in individual cases due to personal circumstances and can offer repair opportunities for the project as a whole.
+The student must in such cases proof force majeure for all mandatory meeting that the student missed, see also Article 3.6 of the Rules and Regulations.
 Deviation from the group grade is possible in such cases.
 The Board of Examiners can also grant resits for projects in special circumstances.
+Since the project is an onsite group activity, students must be within commuting distance from Maastricht during each project activity.

-KE@Work Internship regulations
+Section 6 KE@Work Internship regulations